varun-ramani/ZConfer/docs/README.md

   zconf theme set dracula
   ```

-* Reverting back to no theme
+* You can also revert to no theme:
   ```
   zconf theme set notatheme
   ```